blairanderson/serverlessconsultants/plugins/serverless-aws-alias.md

 function parameters (memory, etc.) cannot be changed for a deployed version by accident, as it can be done with the `$LATEST` qualifier.
 This adds an additional level of stability to your deployment process.

+## Deploy a single function

+The plugin supports `serverless deploy function` and moves the alias to the updated function version.
+However you must specify the `--force` switch on the commandline to enforce Serverless to deploy a new function ZIP regardless, if the code has changed or not.
+This is necessary to prevent setting the alias to a version of the function that has been deployed by another developer.

 ## Deploy an alias